-The functional unit is a railway with a specific intended use, see Table 2 for a definition.
+The functional unit is a road with a specific intended use, see Table 2 for a definition.
 If the EPD is based on a functional unit it shall be specified in the EPD.
 The environmental impact shall be given per functional unit.
-The EPD shall follow a "cradle to grave" approach, i.e. including all life cycle stages of the railway, see Section4.5.
+The EPD shall follow a "cradle to grave" approach, i.e. including all life cycle stages of the road; see Section 4.6.

-In order to compare different project one needs to take into account both the function of the railway and the length.
-The environmental performance of the railway is directly dependent on its size why the environmental burden shall be reported per kilometre.
-This reference unit allows for railways of different types to be compared to each other.
+In order to compare different projects, both the function of the road and the length needs to be taken into account.
+The environmental performance of the road is directly dependent on its size why the environmental burden shall be reported per square meter Annual average daily traffic (AADT).
+This reference unit allows for roads of different types to be compared to each other.

 Life cycle stages Functional unit

 Mandatory

-A1-A3, A4-A5, B1-B5, B6-B7, C1-C4 km of railway with a given function and number of tracks.
-The railway's overall environmental impact and the environmental impact per km shall be reported.
+A1-A3, A4-A5, B1-B5, B6-B7, C1-C4 m2 of road with a specific intended use.
+The road's overall environmental impact and the environmental impact per m2 with the total amount of AADT stated, shall be reported.

 Table 2.
-Definition of the functional unit of the railway.
+Definition of the functional unit of the road.

-For example, the results can be reported as a Subway with a total of XX kg CO2 eqv and as XX kg CO2 eqv per km Subway with 2 tracks.
+For example, the results may be reported as:

+A Highway with an overall environmental impact of XX kg CO2 eqv, and XX kg CO2 eqv per m2 Highway with an AADT specified.

-4.2 RELATING DECLARED/FUNCTIONAL UNIT TO ENVIRONMENTAL IMPACT FROM RAILWAY TRANSPORT
+4.3 RELATING THE DECLARED/FUNCTIONAL UNIT TO ENVIRONMENTAL IMPACT FROM ROAD TRANSPORT

-Stated below are examples of how to allocate the railway infrastructure impact to a railway transport.
+Stated below are two examples of ways to allocate the road infrastructure impact to a road transport.
 If other calculation methods are used, these shall be described.

-If converting environmental impact from railway infrastructure to railway transport, or including environmental impact from railway infrastructure in a railway transport, the allocation of environmental impact from railway infrastructure may be made according to the following procedure:
+If including environmental impact from road infrastructure in a road transport, the allocation of environmental impact from road infrastructure could be made according to the following procedure: